SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_a_webpage.md

 > - Both HTTP and HTTPS are supported.
 > - If you put a "#" sign in front of the URL, the webpage will be displayed inside the shape.
 > - Links starting with "mailto:" are not supported in the DataMiner web apps prior to DataMiner 10.2.0/10.1.8.
-> - It is also possible to link to a DataMiner dashboard this way.
+> - It is also possible to link to a dashboard or low-code app this way.
+See [Linking to a dashboard or low-code app](#linking-to-a-dashboard-or-low-code-app)

 ## Options for shapes linked to a webpage